kunle123-ui/kunle/Database-API.md

 *Parameters*

- - data	- must point to at least 8 bytes containing primary key
+- scope	- the account scope that will be read, must exist in the transaction scopes list
+- table	- the ID/name of the table within the current scope/code context to delete

 *Returns*